openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  A set of one or more claims about a subject, provided by a Credential Issuer.

 Credential (or Verifiable Credential):
 :  An instance of a Credential Configuration with a particular Credential Dataset, that is signed by an Issuer and can be cryptographically verified.
 An Issuer may provide multiple Credentials as separate instances of the same Credential Configuration and Credential Dataset but with different cryptographic values.
 In this specification, the term "Verifiable Credential" is also referred to as "Credential".
 It's important to note that the use of the term "Credential" here differs from its usage in [@!OpenID.Core] and [@!RFC6749].
-In this context, "Credential" specifically does not encompass other meanings such as passwords used for login credentials..
+In this context, "Credential" specifically does not encompass other meanings such as passwords used for login credentials.

 Credential Format:
 :  Data Model used to create and represent Credential information.
 This format defines how various pieces of data within a Verifiable Credential are organized and encoded, ensuring that the Verifiable Credential can be consistently understood, processed, and verified by different systems.
 The exact parameters required to use a Credential Format in the context of this specification are defined in the Credential Format Profile.
 Definitions of Credential Formats is out of scope for this specification.
-Examples for Credential Formats are IETF SD-JWT VC [@I-D.ietf-oauth-sd-jwt-vc], ISO mDL [@ISO.18013-5], and W3C VCDM [@VC_DATA].```
+Examples for Credential Formats are IETF SD-JWT VC [@I-D.ietf-oauth-sd-jwt-vc], ISO mDL [@ISO.18013-5], and W3C VCDM [@VC_DATA].

 Credential Format Profile:
 :  Set of parameters specific to individual Credential Formats.
 This specification provides Credential Format Profiles for IETF SD-JWT VC [@I-D.ietf-oauth-sd-jwt-vc], ISO mDL [@ISO.18013-5], and W3C VCDM [@VC_DATA], which can be found in section (#format-profiles).
 Additionally, other specifications or deployments can define their own Credential Format Profiles by utilizing the extension points defined in this specification.